-4. MBAs ONLY: PLEASE NOTE!!!
-I will compute your course grade a full week before the date of the final exam and e-mail it to each of you individually - if you're satisfied with that grade you can elect to skip the final exam.
+MBAs ONLY: PLEASE NOTE!!!
+I will compute your "offered" course letter grade and e-mail it to each of you individually on April 30 - if you're satisfied with that letter grade you can elect to skip the final exam on May 5.
+If you elect to take the final exam then your final letter grade will reflect your performance on the final relative to all (including the UGs) that take the final.
 This "option" is not available to undergraduates.